retooth2/xenharmlib/doc/primelimit_tunings.rst

 Prime Limit Tunings are a model of a subset of the rational numbers.
 This means that the number of pitches between every two pitches is infinite.
-Consequently this means that tools that make the assumption that there is a *finite* number of pitches inside, say, an octave are not applicable on prime limit tunings.
-The interval class vector from post tonal theory e.g. assumes that the tuning has a finite number of interval classes, which is not the case in Prime Limit Tunings:
+Consequently, this means that tools that make the assumption that there is a *finite* number of pitches inside, say, an octave are not applicable to Prime Limit Tunings.
+The interval class vector from post-tonal theory, e.g., assumes that the tuning has a finite number of interval classes, which is not the case in Prime Limit Tunings:

 .. testcode::